Antelope Horn Milkweed for Monarch Butterfly Gardens

 Characteristics of Asclepias asperula

-With a taproot, this milkweed is drought tolerant and non-aggressive.
-It is commonly found in sandy or rocky, well-draining soil, preferring dry to medium moisture.
-Green-flowered milkweed needs full sun.
+Because of its long taproot, this milkweed is drought-tolerant and non-aggressive.
+You’ll often find it in sandy or rocky, well-draining soil, preferring dry to medium moisture and full sun.

 Many blooming stems can come from the same plant.
-When the seed pods form, looking like antelope horns, it can be said that a field of these plants resembles a field full of antelope!
+When the seed pods form, they look like antelope horns.
+It’s been said said that a field of these plants resembles a field full of antelope!

 Starting Antelope Horn Milkweed Seeds

-Antelope Horn Milkweed helps with early Monarch migration and is a robust milkweed for Southwestern native planting!
+Antelope Horn Milkweed helps Monarchs in their early migration, and is a robust species for Southwestern native planting!